This is my third trip report about 2 weeks of traveling around Ukraine and Moldova.

 According to my experience, the best tactic is to go with a moderate-sized mixed group, possibly with at least one beautiful girl.
 We matched exactly that criteria.
 I was tightly holding my girl and another mate was accompanied by another girl.
 They let us in with no issues.

 When we were waiting in line, my drunk mate made a mistake by going to the toilet, because this was the last time we saw him that night.
-He totally disappeared.
+He disappeared.

 When it came to paying the entrance fee, my girl tricked me by pushing my hand forward to let me know, that I should handle it.
 It was not a big deal to pay for her, but I started to be suspicious, that she is way smarter than she seems.
 I knew Belarus is a pretty poor country and it was my idea to go to Closer and we wanted to dance to quality house music so I went with it.

-When it comes to the crowd, I noticed, that everyone there know each other.
+When it comes to the crowd, I noticed, that everyone there knows each other.
 There were also a few rich Turks and Indians who played table service game to get local girls.
 I am not sure if they were successful, but some gold diggers seemed to enjoy free drinks.

 House music was pretty good.
 DJ played groovy tech house, that never disappoints.
 We danced like there was no tomorrow.